-C3.1 MEDICAL DIRECTOR OF COLLECTION-ACTIVITIES SERVICES
+C3.1 MEDICAL DIRECTOR OF COLLECTION SERVICES

-- C3.1.1 There shall be a Medical Director who is a licensed or certified physician with postgraduate training in the methods required for cellcellular therapy product collection or the therapeutic disease area. - C3.1.2 The Medical Director or designee shall be responsible for the following elements: - C3.1.2.1 All technical procedures. - C3.1.2.2 Performance of the collection procedures. - C3.1.2.3 Supervision of staff. - C3.1.2.4 Administrative operations. - C3.1.2.5 The medical care of donors undergoing cell collections. - C3.1.2.6 Pre-collection evaluation of donors at the time of donation. - C3.1.2.7 Care of any complications resulting from the collection procedure.

-- C3.1.2.8 The Compliance with the Quality Management Program, including compliance with these Standards and other applicable laws and regulations, and Applicable Law. - C3.1.3 The Medical Director shall have at least one (1) year experience in performing and/or supervising cellular therapy product collection procedures. - C3.1.4 The Medical Director shall participate in a minimum of ten (10) hours annually of educational activities related to cellular therapy product collection or the applicable therapeutic disease areas.
+- C3.1.1 There shall be a Medical Director who is a licensed physician with postgraduate training in the methods required for cellular therapy product collection or the therapeutic disease area. - C3.1.2 The Medical Director shall be responsible for the following elements: - C3.1.2.1 All technical procedures. - C3.1.2.2 Performance of the collection procedures. - C3.1.2.3 Supervision of staff. - C3.1.2.4 Administrative operations. - C3.1.2.5 The medical care of donors undergoing cell collections. - C3.1.2.6 Pre-collection evaluation of donors at the time of donation. - C3.1.2.7 Care of any complications resulting from the collection procedure. - C3.1.2.8 Compliance with the Quality Management Program, these Standards, and Applicable Law. - C3.1.3 The Medical Director shall have at least one (1) year experience in performing and/or supervising cellular therapy product collection procedures. - C3.1.4 The Medical Director shall participate in a minimum of ten (10) hours annually of educational activities related to cellular therapy product collection or the applicable therapeutic disease areas. - C3.1.4.1 Continuing education shall include, but is not limited to, activities related to cellular therapy product processing or the applicable therapeutic disease area.